geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 Yeah.

 ##### **Chenyu** [[00:43:23](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2603)]
 So updating Lowe's.
-And it's also pretty good writing Annex Ops because it will pull the Ops bags and read the test case and, like, write the thing for it.
+And it's also pretty good writing ONNX Ops because it will pull the Ops bags and read the test case and, like, write the thing for it.
 You just need to supervise it and tell it to write it better or the way you want.
 But let's look at the issue as no matter how many times I tell Cloud to read the div and make it minimal, it will fail at some point.
 Then I point out, okay, how about consider writing it that way?
 Then they can write a good code.

 ##### **Geohot** [[00:43:56](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2636)]
 Yeah.
 There's a few times where I just, like, I'll yell at it repeatedly about the same five lines.
 It'd be like, no, you can write that in three.
 Like, it's obvious what it is and it just doesn't see it.
 Yeah.
 Yeah.